 Final Thoughts

-Psychotherapy and other mental health costs in the Philippines are expensive.
 If you don’t have the budget right now, it doesn’t mean you have to put off your mental health care until you’ve saved enough money.
-You may borrow money through a personal loan for medical purposes, so you can pay for the cost of your mental health care/treatment right away.
+Consider getting a personal loan for medical purposes to pay for your mental health care or treatment immediately.

 Sources: